cs640-fall20205/joins-activity-tejasai1/src/postgres/joins.md

 1. Which customers are not included in the result? c5 & c6
 2. Which orders are not included in the result?
+   Orders of Carol & David are not included
 3. When is a row included?

 4. What is the meaning of LEFT OUTER JOIN?

 ---